atomix/atomix/README.md

 generator, but depending on the protocol being used, the `MonotonicCorrelationStrategy` which generates monotonically increasing IDs may be safe to use (it's safe with all core CopyCat protocols).
 Defaults to `UuidCorrelationStrategy`
+* `setTimerStrategy`/`withTimerStrategy` - sets the replica timer strategy.
+This allows users to control how CopyCat's internal timers work.
+By default, replicas use a `ThreadTimerStrategy` which uses the Java `Timer` to schedule delays on a background thread.
+Users can implement their own `TimerStrategy` in order to, for example, implement an event loop based timer.
+Timers should return monotonically increasing timer IDs that never repeat.
+Note also that timers do not need to be multi-threaded since CopyCat only sets a timeout a couple time a second.
+Defaults to `ThreadTimerStrategy`

 ### Configuring the [cluster](#cluster-configurations)
 When a CopyCat cluster is first started, the [cluster configuration](#cluster-configurations)